swholtzman/1800_202330_BBY24/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * ...
-* Rodrigo Rocha - Coder
+* Hey, I'm Rodrigo and I like coding.
 * Hi, I'm Tyson and I look forward to working with everyone
 * Hi, my name is Beck.
 I don't really know what im doing but I'm ready to learn.